leafcloudhq/documentation-rtd/docs/ansible/creating-instances.md

 - A security group for http
 - A security group rule for http
-- A ec1.small VM instance
+- An ec1.small VM instance

 ```shell
 ---